 4. Taking your spouse off of your health insurance plan as soon as you file for divorce.

 Please don’t do this – especially if your spouse has any kind of serious medical condition that requires medication or regular care!
-Not only is cancelling your spouse’s health insurance wrong but it can also prove to be an expensive mistake.
-You may be held liable to pay your spouse’s uncovered medical expenses.
+Not only is cancelling your spouse’s health insurance wrong but it can also prove to be an expensive mistake for you.
+That's because YOU may be held liable to pay your spouse’s uncovered medical expenses if something happens and your spouse is uninsured.
 Plus, if you can’t get your spouse back on your policy because it’s not an open enrollment period, you may be paying for this mistake for a long time.

 5. Fighting over cheap personal property.